 - Keeping active alongside eating healthy keeps a check on your blood sugar levels.

-- Watching your weight gain and keeping it healthy gain.
+- Watching your weight gain and maintaining a healthy weight

 - Staying stress-free and happy.